 Personally, I have a rule of not answering emails on my phone if I can at all help it.
 So what on earth was I accomplishing at 7am?
 Nothing.
 I was not only wasting my time but also causing myself to feel overwhelmed and stressed.
 Between viewing social media, checking emails and seeing what was going on in the world it was stressing me out first thing in the morning.
 Before I even got out of bed I felt the need to do all these things that just didn’t need to be done yet.

 After removing my phone from my room I realized so many benefits almost instantly.
 From falling asleep faster, staying asleep and having a much less stressful start to my day.
+I had way more motivation to get out of bed!
 I enjoy getting up rolling over and petting Pork.
 Totally clueless as to what’s in my inbox because it doesn’t need to be dealt with until the work day truly begins.
 I now keep my phone in my office.
 I don’t check it until I walk Pork, make my coffee and put on the Today show.
 Then I start my day.
 My 9-5 may look a lot different than yours, but I encourage you to find a morning routine that keeps the phone away from you that makes sense for so many reasons.

 5 Reasons To Leave Your Phone Out Of The Bedroom